federicoviceconti/RetroPermissionManager/README.md

 The easy way to handle permissions (for Android 4.4 and higher devices)

 ## How to use ##
-Permission manager are composed by two methods.
+Permission manager is composed by two methods.

 ###### requestPermission(config: ConfigParameter, onSuccessListener: OnSuccessListener, onFailureListener: OnFailureListener, onNeverAskAgainListener: OnNeverAskAgainListener, allPermissionsRecap: AllPermissionsRecap?) ######
 The first is requestPermission.
 This one require several parameters(params marked with '*' are required to be not null):